 • Usage: as a dough conditioner and bleaching agent.

-• Health Concerns: According to the World Health Organization (WHO), It has been shown to cause respiratory problems like asthma and other respiratory symptoms.
-Plus, it has been shown to break down into a chemical that is linked to cancer.
+• Health Concerns: According to the World Health Organization (WHO), it causes respiratory problems like asthma and other respiratory symptoms.
+Additionally, it breaks down into a chemical linked to cancer.

 • Regulation: It has been banned in Europe and Australia